Richard Moll, ‘Night Court’ bailiff, dies at 80

 Moll died Thursday at his home in Big Bear Lake, California, according to Jeff Sanderson, a family spokesperson.

-Moll played “Bull” Shannon on NBC’s “Night Court” from 1984-1992 alongside stars Harry Anderson and John Larroquette.
+Moll played “Bull” Shannon on NBC’s “Night Court” from 1984 to 1992 alongside stars Harry Anderson and John Larroquette.
 His character formed a close friendship with the court’s other bailiff, Roz Russell, played by Marsha Warfield.
-Bull was known for his shaved head, catchphrase, “Ohh-kay,” and a dim but sweet world view.
+Bull was known for his shaved head, catchphrase, “Ohh-kay,” and a dim but sweet worldview.

 After “Night Court” ended, Moll contributed his trademark gravelly voice to various video games and comic book projects like “Batman: The Animated Series” as Harvey Dent and appeared in horror films like “Ghost Shark” (2013) and “Slay Belles” (2018).

-He voiced Scorpion on the 1990s’ “Spider-Man: The Animated Series” and had small parts in 1994’s “The Flintstones,” the Arnold Schwarzenegger comedy “Jingle All the Way” and “Scary Movie 2.”
+He voiced Scorpion in the 1990s’ “Spider-Man: The Animated Series” and had small parts in 1994’s “The Flintstones,” the Arnold Schwarzenegger comedy “Jingle All the Way” and “Scary Movie 2.”

 He appeared in the 1999 satire “But I’m a Cheerleader” with Natasha Lyonne, and starred in “Thomas Kinkade’s Christmas Cottage” opposite Peter O’Toole, Marcia Gay Harden and Ed Asner.